about us

 Senior Indoor Sports

-After the sport is announced, companies have 6 months to organise their teams to submit to the indoor sports competition.
+After the sport is announced, each company has 6 months to train their boys and organise their teams for the indoor sports competition.
 Typically run in a tournament format, each year highlights a new sport and challenges our senior boys to learn new skills, learn to work as a part of a team, and learn sportsmanship behavior.

 Juniors State Camp

 Held over the course of a weekend in November, Juniors State Camp is jam packed full of adventure, delicious food, and fun games.
-From Friday night to Sunday afternoon.
-Typical activities include; flying fox, low ropes course, archery, and crafts.
+Older boys will have the opportunity to camp out in tents under the stars, while younger boys stay in cabins.
+Each camp features unique special activities, such as waterslides, launching bottle rockets, or a carnival theme.
+Regular annual activities include going down the flying fox, completing our low ropes course, archery, or crafts!

 Seniors State Camp